-To facilitate field replacement of items, spare parts should be kept on-site.
-See the outline drawings (Figures 1-2 & 1-3) for the locations of items.
+To facilitate field replacement of items, keep spare parts on-site.
+See the outline drawing (Figures 1-2 through 1-9) for the locations of items.
 Contact Woodward for a complete list of field-replaceable parts and additional instructions for their replacement.